CPR-certified grooming at your doorstep! Learn why Kontota is the safest choice for your pet.

 Rub-a-Dub-Dub

-Brush the teeth and apply some freshener.
+Brush your dog’s teeth and apply a freshener.

 Towel-dry and then blow-dry using a pin-brush.